 Why Object Storage?

-Unlike file or block storage, object storage allows for limitless scalability.
+Unlike file or block storage, object storage allows for scalability to an exabyte and beyond.
 While file storage can hold many millions of files, you will eventually hit a ceiling.
 With unstructured data growing at 50+% per year, more and more users are hitting those limits, or they expect to in the future.

 - Scale out architecture

 Object storage makes it easy to start small and grow.
 In enterprise storage, a simple scaling model is golden.
 And scale-out storage is about as simple as it gets: you simply add another node to the cluster and that capacity gets folded into the available pool.

 While file systems have metadata, the information is limited and basic (date/time created, date/time updated, owner, etc.).
 Object storage allows users to customize and add as many metadata tags as they need to easily locate the object later.
 For example, an X-ray could have information about the patient’s age and height, the type of injury, etc.

 Early object storage systems did not prioritize performance, but that’s now changed.
 Now, object stores can provide high sequential throughput performance, which makes them great for streaming large files.
 Also, object helps eliminate networking limitations.
 Files can be streamed in parallel over multiple pipes, boosting usable bandwidth.

 - Flexible data protection options

 To safeguard against data loss, most traditional storage options utilize fixed RAID groups (groups of hard drives joined together), sometimes in combination with data replication.
 The problem is, these solutions generally lead to one-size-fits-all data protection.
 You can not vary the protection level to suit different data types.